Rachel-Amber-2024/FL-stratified-client-selection/README.md

-# Variance-Reduced Heterogeneous Federated Learning via Stratified Client Selection
+# FedSTS: A Stratified Client Selection Framework for Consistently Fast Federated Learning

-A PyTorch implementation of our paper [Variance-Reduced Heterogeneous Federated Learning via Stratified Client Selection]().
+A PyTorch implementation of our paper FedSTS: A Stratified Client Selection Framework for Consistently Fast Federated Learning.

 ## Dependencies
 + Python (>=3.6)